 - Extra-curriculum activities, which is related to your expertise and proof the high level of expertise of the signer.

 - Contact details (mobile phone, work phone, email, link to full bio or LinkedIn, etc.)

-However, I must to clarify one more time – you should not break the limit of one page so the whole CV must fit one A4 page.
+However, I must clarify one more time.
+You should not break the limit of one page so the whole CV must fit one A4 page.
 You can use two-sided printing and it will help you to include more useful information about the person who will recommend you.
-But you should not exceed the limit.
+But it is better not to exceed the limit.

 Talent Visa Help has been created for informational purpose and is not an official guidance for Global Talent Visa (Tier 1 Exceptional Talent Visa) application.

 Talent Visa Help should not be used as a substitute for the official Tech Nation Guideline or Home Office Guideline.
 Talent Visa Help is NOT linked either with Tech Nation or Home Office.
 The views, thoughts, and opinions expressed in the texts belong solely to the authors at Talent Visa Help.
 The contents of Talent Visa Help do not constitute legal advice and authors accept no liability for the accuracy of information provided.
 Applicants should always consult the official governmental guidance and seek professional immigration advice where appropriate.